School Placement Best Interest Determination Process (BID)

 To the extent feasible and appropriate, the child must remain in their school of origin until a final determination is made.

-LEAs and CCYAs are encouraged to utilize the PA Departments of Education and Human Services Best Interest Determination (BID) Form (PDF).
+LEAs and CCYAs are encouraged to utilize the PA Department of Education and PA Department of Human Services Best Interest Determination (BID) Form (PDF).